faermanj/aws-daleks/README.md

 # Iterate and exterminate your AWS Account

-AWS Daleks will iterate through all resources in your AWS Account and optionally exterminate them.
+AWS Daleks will iterate through all resources in your AWS Account in reverse dependency order and optionally exterminate them.

 **WARNING**